 “Open & Notorious” means that it must be obvious to anyone that someone is squatting on the property.
 Even a landowner who makes a reasonable effort to investigate must be able to tell that a squatter is living on the property.
 The squatter must not be trying to hide that they are staying there.

 The trespasser must be the only one possessing the land.
 They cannot share possession with the owner, other tenants, other squatters, or strangers.

 A squatter must reside on the property for an uninterrupted amount of time.
 That means that the trespasser cannot give up the use of the property, return to it later, and try to count the time that the property was abandoned as part of the “continuous” possession time period.
 As stated previously, 10 years of continuous possession are required for adverse possession in New York.

 Color of Title

 New York law requires that a squatter have color of title to make an adverse possession claim.
 You may have come across this term before in your research into squatter’s rights.
-Essentially ‘color of title’ means that the ownership of a property is not ‘regular’, One ore more of the correct legal documents, memorials, or registrations is missing.
-A squatter must have color of title for the entire 10 years of continuous occupation in order to claim adverse possession in New York.
+Essentially ‘color of title’ means that the ownership of a property is not ‘regular’, and one or more of the correct legal documents, memorials, or registrations is missing.
+A squatter must have color of title for the entire 10 years of continuous occupation to claim adverse possession in New York.

 A squatter can claim color of title after successfully completing an adverse possession claim.